Syntax and semantics of logic programming

 Each such rule can be read as an implication:

 meaning "If each $B_i$ is true, then $H$ is true".
 Logic programs compute the set of facts that are implied by their rules.

 Many implementations of Datalog, Prolog, and related languages add procedural features such as Prolog's cut operator or extra-logical features such as a foreign function interface.
 The formal semantics of such extensions are beyond the scope of this article.

 Datalog

-The simplest widely-studied logic programming language is called Datalog.
+Datalog is the simplest widely-studied logic programming language.
 There are three major definitions of the semantics of Datalog, and they are all equivalent.
 The syntax and semantics of other logic programming languages are extensions and generalizations of those of Datalog.

 Syntax

 A Datalog program consists of a list of rules (Horn clauses).
 If constant and variable are two countable sets of constants and variables respectively and relation is a countable set of predicate symbols, then the following BNF grammar expresses the structure of a Datalog program: